SaurabhTotey/Fractal/README.md

 # Fractal
 A small project for me to learn Vulkan and Rust.
-Can be ignored because this is me just mostly figuring things out and following tutorials.
 ![Mandelbrot Set Image](output/ComputeMandelbrot.png)